-NOTE: If you configure the recorder on a node of clustered CB, the interface should be the local listening interface of the node on which the recorder is being configured.
+Note: If you configure the recorder on a node of clustered CB, the interface must be the local listening interface of the node on which the recorder is being configured.

 d.
 Set the certificate file to be used by the recorder.
 You can use a certificate that already exists and private key file used by the CB, for example.